ggarciar88/FIRfilterC/README.md

 - This example uses a small array of noisy sine wave-like samples.
 - The filtered output is printed alongside the original input.

-## Compiled with gcc
+## How to compile with gcc:

-To compile you must use the following instructions in the bash: gcc -o fir_filter fir_filter.c
+- To compile you must use the following instructions in the bash:

+     gcc -o fir_filter fir_filter.c
      ./fir_filter

 ## Output